• Skip to primary navigation

 Cha Gio (Vietnamese Spring Rolls)

-Cha gio is what locals order for Vietnamese spring rolls.
-Those crunchy rolls are usually filled with ground pork, crabmeat, and vegetables.
-But you can make this pretty dish so easily at home, and before you know it, you'll find everyone in your family requesting this delicious appetizer.
+But you can make this pretty dish so easily at home, and before you know it, you’ll find everyone in your family requesting this delicious appetizer.

 Cha gio is what locals order for Vietnamese spring rolls, those crunchy rolls usually filled with ground pork, crabmeat, and vegetables.

 Last year I went to Southeast Asia for three weeks, beginning by spending one day in Singapore.
-During my time there, I also explored Vietnam, Malaysia, Cambodia, Thailand, and Hong Kong.

-This wasn't my first trip to Asia.
-I visited back in 2016 when I fell in love with Indonesian desserts!
+This wasn’t my first trip to Asia.
+I visited back in 2016 when I fell in love with Indonesian desserts

 I've always loved Asian food, so I was excited to try everything.
 Visiting local markets is one of my favorite ways to explore, and the street food in Southeast Asia was amazing.